 Planning travel can induce stress (doesn’t planning ANYTHING induce as much stress as it does excitement?).
-But the actual journey puts a greater emotional bearing on you, as statistical reports from an US survey conducted in 2014 shows.
-The other side of the flight-anxiety coin is the strange rush that you feel, even if momentarily, before your departing flight swoops down on your home airport, and vice versa.
+But the actual journey puts a greater emotional bearing on you, as statistical reports from a US survey conducted in 2014 shows.
+The other side of the flight-anxiety coin is the strange rush that you feel, even if momentarily before your departing flight swoops down on your home airport, and vice versa.
 This exhibits only a part of the more general travel-anxiety.
-So here’s an essential guide to make couple travel holiday memorable.
+So here’s an essential guide to making a couple’s travel holiday memorable.

 This issue pretty much resolves itself.
 That aforementioned rush of emotions is inevitable – unless you know how to meditate anywhere and anytime, or coping with stress is just a personality quirk you have.
 Remember that the folks back at the flight company have a much bigger obligation, and incentive, to ensure that your experience is at least satisfactory.

-(2) Deciding on a location:
+Deciding on a Location:

 Reality TV has its way of charming you into pursuing its idealism.
 Put some trust in us, and yourselves, when we tell you to lose that grand narrative of perfection.
 Yes, your ride will not be the fairytale chariot.
 But then look at The Darjeeling Limited, or The Hangover, or Little Miss Sunshine.
 Things will go south in your travails.
 Not every day will be the perfect harmony of a thrilling view, great weather, a successful risk in trying out foreign cuisine, and the perfect romantic dinner with its perfect culmination.

 With that out of the way, here are some things you should take note of.

 - Understand that not everything will be romantic according to what your standards of being romantic are.
 Don’t be obsessed with idealism, or you will miss out on everything.
 ‘Everything’ is the little things.
 Don’t draw upon your momentary disappointments and live in the present.
 Now, this would be the best travel tip for all the couples.

 - This will sound very counterintuitive, but you need some time alone with yourself every day.
 Travels always connote moments of contemplation – moments of self-discovery before something sublime.
 But, not to cut Wordsworth short, the bigger reason is that relationships thrive on a mutually understood demarcation and allowance of private space.
 If you and your partner do not talk 24×7 with the flow of freestyling, it does not have to mean that there is something wrong with your relationship.